 The poor have more technology now than the rich could have even dreamed of 150 years ago, We have better nutrition, stimulation, sanitation, and education, and our IQs have risen by 30 points in the last 100 years.
 That means that someone with an average IQ of 100 these days would have been considered a genius who was smarter than 98% of the population just a century ago.

 We are now 200 times less likely to die in a war than in WWII, 96% less likely to die in a car crash, 95% less likely to die while at work, and 92% less likely to die in a fire.
 Even nuclear weapons have decreased by 85% since their overall peak, thanks to the joint efforts of the US and Russia to give up on their arms race (Pinker, 2018).

 Some say that our health is worse, but then why do we keep living longer than ever?
 The average life expectancy around the globe continues to rise, with some African countries increasing their life expectancy by 10 years across the last decade.
 This means that individuals in these countries are no closer to their death (on average) even though they are now 10 years older!

 Some say that we have become more isolated and lonely.
-Most notably this has been a sociologist, Robert Putnam, who wrote the best-selling book ‘Bowling Alone’.
-In this book, he explains that our social capital has continued to decline from its peak in 1964 until the year the book was published in 2000.
+Most notably, a sociologist, Robert Putnam, wrote the best-selling book ‘Bowling Alone’.
+In this book, he explains that our social capital has continued to decline from its peak in 1964 until the book was published in 2000.
 According to his extensive data, we engage less in community life, see friends less, join clubs less, play sport less and generally do more things alone than we ever have before.
-We also watch a lot of tvs.
+We also watch a lot of TVs.
 As a result, Putnam says that we are suffering from higher rates of suicide and mental health disorders than ever before.